23 February 2024

 - When having a fever, rash or respiratory symptoms, wear a surgical mask, refrain from work or school, avoid going to crowded places and seek medical advice promptly.

 - Persons infected with measles should stay at home; keep out of Schools/ Kindergartens/ Kindergartens-cum-Child Care Centres/ Child Care Centres/ Workplaces till 4 days from the appearance of rash to prevent spread of the infection to non-immune persons.

 2. Maintain good environmental hygiene

-- Regularly clean and disinfect frequently touched surfaces such as furniture, toys and commonly shared items with 1:99 diluted household bleach (mixing 1 part of 5.25% bleach with 99 parts of water), leave for 15 – 30 minutes, and then rinse with water and keep dry.
+- Regularly clean and disinfect frequently touched surfaces such as furniture, toys and commonly shared items with 1:99 diluted household bleach (mixing 1 part of 5.25% bleach with 99 parts of water), leave for 15 to 30 minutes, and then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.

-- Use absorbent disposable towels to wipe away obvious contaminants such as respiratory secretions, and then disinfect the surface and neighbouring areas with 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water), leave for 15 – 30 minutes and then rinse with water and keep dry.
+- Use absorbent disposable towels to wipe away obvious contaminants such as respiratory secretions, and then disinfect the surface and neighbouring areas with 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water), leave for 15 to 30 minutes and then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.

 - Maintain good indoor ventilation.
 Avoid going to crowded or poorly ventilated public places; high-risk individuals may consider putting on surgical masks while in such places.

 - Vaccination against measles is the most effective preventive measure.
 Under the Hong Kong Childhood Immunisation Programme, children receive a two-dose course of measles vaccination (Please refer to the Hong Kong Childhood Immunisation Programme).

 - Different places will develop different immunisation programmes in light of their epidemiological profiles.
 Parents should arrange their children to receive vaccines according to the local immunisation programme of their place of residence.
 For instance, children aged under one who frequently travel to or stay in the Mainland should follow the Mainland's schedule of measles immunisation with the first dose of measles containing vaccine at 8 months old, followed by another dose at 18 months.